xumaple/google-form-response-parser/README.md

 All flags are optional:

-+ `--no-show` When used, FRP will not show the final produced graphs and simply close them when done.
++ `--no-show`: When used, FRP will not show the final produced graphs and simply close them when done.
-+ `--no-save` When used, will override the JSON configuration file and not save any files to disk.
++ `--no-save`: When used, will override the JSON configuration file and not save any files to disk.
-+ `--verbose` or `-v` When used, will produce more verbose output, such as what files are saved to disk.
++ `--verbose` or `-v`: When used, will produce more verbose output, such as what files are saved to disk.
-+ `--show-others` When used, will output the list of all responses which were deemed "Other" by FRP, based on the answers to questions inputted in the JSON configuration.
++ `--show-others`: When used, will output the list of all responses which were deemed "Other" by FRP, based on the answers to questions inputted in the JSON configuration.
 For more information, see the [Configuring Questions](#configuring-questions) section.

 ## Configuring the JSON